 If the magic extension is used, the character rolls on the sum of the Charm, Conscientiousness, and Willpower stats.
 For each success, one arcana is restored.

-When horror extension is active, the character rolls on the sum of willpower and logic.
-For each success, the stress can be reduced by one.
+When horror extension is active, the character rolls a Stress Test.
+If the roll succeeds, the stress may be reduced by one.

 A character can have different conditions.
 These have different effects on the character's actions, but also effects over time.
 The conditions are noted on the character sheet with a counter.